cysouw/diathesis/text/c07_participle.md

 c.
 Er kauft die Schuhe (nur) ungeputzt.
 :::

 In contrast, negation in a monoclausal light verb construction with a participle has a wide scope reading over the whole sentence.
 For example, in [@next a] the verb *bekommen* has two different readings.
-Either [@next b], there is a full lexical verb with the meaning 'to get as a gift' and a narrow scope negation over the participle *nicht geputzt* (which is almost equivalent to *ungeputzt* 'uncleaned'), resulting in a meaning of 'he gets a gift of uncleaned shoes'.
+Either, as in [@next b], the verb *bekommen* is a full lexical verb with the meaning 'to get as a gift' and a narrow scope negation over the participle *nicht geputzt* (which is almost equivalent to *ungeputzt* 'uncleaned'), resulting in a meaning of 'he gets a gift of uncleaned shoes'.
 In this interpretation, the participle is a secondary predicate.
 Alternatively [@next c], *bekommen* can be interpreted as a light verb with a meaning 'to get something done for you' with a full verb as participle *geputzt* 'cleaned'.
 Together with the wide scope negation the meaning of the sentence then becomes 'he doesn't manage to get his shoes cleaned'.
-In this interpretation, the participle is part of a light verb construction *bekommen + Participle* see [@sec:participles-bekommen-passive].
+In this interpretation, the participle is part of a light verb construction *bekommen + Participle*, see [@sec:participles-bekommen-passive].

 ::: ex
 a.
 Er bekommt die Schuhe nicht geputzt.